We have been raising animals on our farm for over 10 years—sheep, dogs, cats, chickens, turkeys, guinea pigs, ponies, donkeys, and a pig.

-Before we get a new animal on our farm, we want to ensure that we have the best possible set up for it.
-We consider questions like how will it fit with our current set up and daily routine, where will it sleep, its diet, what qualities it has that can benefit the farm, and most importantly what living conditions does it require to live a natural, healthy and happy life.
+Before we get a new animal on our farm, we want to ensure that we have the best possible setup for it.
+We consider questions like how will it fit with our current setup and daily routine, where will it sleep, its diet, what qualities it has that can benefit the farm, and most importantly what living conditions it requires to live a natural, healthy and happy life.

 This article is by no means a handbook for keeping pigs (there are some excellent ones out there).
 Instead, this article shares the experiences we had with Ramses, from which we learned so much about a pig's preferences.
 We hope the following passages will help you understand your (future) pig maybe just a little better.